 Do we even know how to look at anything?

 Most people don’t know how to look.

-When they look, they merely look through their bundle of memories, which consists of beliefs, ideas, opinions, traditions, etc.
+When they look, they merely look through their bundle of memories, consisting of beliefs, ideas, opinions, traditions, etc.

 We never really look.
 (This is a complex concept.
 Keep reading till the end.)

-Yes, the very energy which could be used to live gets wasted in dealing with unwanted contradictory ideas.
+Yes, the same energy that could be used to live gets wasted in dealing with unwanted contradictory ideas.

 What if you could live as if every day was new?